benmvp/slides/2017/devweek/nav-react.md

 - TypeScript is a superset of JavaScript that includes type checking plus future language constructs
 - It introduced classes before they were in ES2015.
 It has interfaces which JS does not
 - I like the idea of static type-checking, but TypeScript might be too far into the C#/Java realm
-- I haven't used Flow yet, but hoping it can be happy medium
+- I have used Flow yet, and in practice is not so great

 /////